openstack/python-openstackclient/doc/source/command-objects/subnet.rst

                   to change.
 Use global option ``--os-beta-command``
                   to enable this command option.

+.. option:: --service-type <service-type>

+     Service type for this subnet e.g.:
+     ``network:floatingip_agent_gateway``.
+     Must be a valid device owner value for a network port (repeat option to set multiple service types)

 .. option:: --network <network>

      Network this subnet belongs to (name or ID)